thoughtbot/ruby-science/book/solutions/replace_conditional_with_polymorphism.md

 change](#divergent-change) into the subclasses) and, more importantly, it would be ugly and hard to understand.

 Rails has the ability to render views polymorphically.
-A line like this—
+A line like this&mdash;

 ```` erb
 <%= render @question %>
 ````

-—will ask `@question` which view should be rendered by calling `to_partial_path`.
+&mdash;will ask `@question` which view should be rendered by calling `to_partial_path`.
 As subclasses of `ActiveRecord::Base`, our `Question` subclasses will return a path based on their class name.
 This means that the above line will attempt to render `open_questions/_open_question.html.erb` for an open question, and so on.